RayHightower/RayHightower.com/_posts/2024-06-20-the-road-less-stupid.markdown

 ### Get the Audio Version

 Special thanks to [Catherine Bell](https://www.linkedin.com/in/catherinebell-tig/) for recommending this book to me.
-Catherine suggested that I get the audio version because the author's points are best communicated with his personal tone-of-voice and inflection.
+Catherine pointed me to the audio version because the author's ideas are best communicated with his personal tone-of-voice and inflection.
 True!

 ### About the Author